9 potato companion plants and what you should avoid

 Eggplant thrives in well-drained, loamy soil under the nurturing warmth of sunlight.
 Flourishing in fertile earth enriched with organic matter, it embodies resilience and grandeur.
 Consistent moisture and adequate spacing support robust growth and prolific fruiting.
 Eggplant provides general benefits to neighboring plants by shading the soil, reducing weed growth, and promoting overall garden health.

-Planting these plants next to potato have huge negative effects on the development of your plant.
+Planting these plants next to potato has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your potato.
 Because of these negative effects, we don’t recomment growing the plants below next to your potato.

 Pepper